-Figure 1 shows the electrophoretical patterns of some individual carp (Cyprinus carpio) protein samples. two bands were detected when transferrin was run and stained in Amido Black in methanol-acetic acid-water (50/7/43 by vol.).
-The Carp (Cyprinus carpio) transferrin types were named according to the nomenclature suggested by Irnazarow and Bialowas (1994) and Jurecka et al. (2009).
-The results obtained for the transferrin that show variation in the sample of Carp (Cyprinus carpio) are presented in Table 1.
-Gene frequencies were calculated by the method of gene counting as the mode of inheritance of each of the systems that do show variation is that of codominant alleles at an autosomal locus (Khaertdinov, 2000).
+Figure 1 shows the electrophoretical patterns of some individual carp protein samples.
+Two bands were detected when transferrin was run and stained in Amido Black in methanol-acetic acid-water (50/7/43 by vol.).
+The Carp transferrin types were named according to the nomenclature suggested by Irnazarow and Bialowas (1994) and Jurecka et al. (2009).
+The results obtained for the transferrin show variation in the sample of Carp (Table 1).
+Gene frequencies were calculated by the method of gene counting as the mode of inheritance of each of the systems that do show variation of co-dominant alleles at an autosomal locus (Khaertdinov, 2000).